GSichelero/geo-duels/README.md

-# Auth Site
+# GeoDuels

-This is a project that demonstrates how to do JWT authentication using Django and React served by an Express server.
+JWT authentication using Django and React served by an Express server.

 The json web token credentials in this project are stored with cookies that have the httpOnly flag set to true to prevent JavaScript on the browser from accessing the values.